dougeby/IntuneDocs/intune/device-enrollment-program-enroll-ios.md

     ![Create a profile screenshot.](./media/device-enrollment-program-enroll-ios/image04.png)

 3. Under **Create Profile**, enter a **Name** and **Description** for the profile for administrative purposes.
-Users do not see these details.
+Users don't see these details.
 You can use this **Name** field to create a dynamic group in Azure Active Directory.
 Use the profile name to define the enrollmentProfileName parameter to assign devices with this enrollment profile.
 Learn more about [Azure Active Directory dynamic groups](https://docs.microsoft.com/azure/active-directory/active-directory-groups-dynamic-membership-azure-portal#using-attributes-to-create-rules-for-device-objects).

     ![Profile name and description.](./media/device-enrollment-program-enroll-ios/image05.png)